thinkocapo/willcapio/README.md

 └── gatsby-node.js # Generate posts/tags and modify webpack
 ```

-## Notes
-Can't open/collapse the headings on Software post because it's markdown

-Can open/collapse the headings on About page - can because jsx

 ## TODO

+#### other
+1. check memoir document on GDrive, everything underlined....

+2. pics from : breckenridge hostel, ukrainian toys in store,  US/MExican border

+FOOTBALL + RAVES soccer stadium + tailgate pics,
+The best tailgates and fireworks I've ever seen.

+ANIMALS san diego zoo, and others. south america.

+CARNAVAL

+WRITINGS

+SKATEBOARDERS
+pics of me, skaters in other countries.

+Got lost on way to beach, Barranquilla photo

+TOP PHOTOS - check Florida albums and timeline.
+Should be some in there.

+#### Code Snippets
+on the education-and-healthcare page

+#### Piano video
+from wedding.
+Music blog post.

-#### Code Examples | Topics/Areas of Learning
+#### Code Page | Topics/Areas of Learning
+^ Page w/ collapsable Components/snippets

-My favorite languages...
+1. My favorite languages...

-Idempotency
-I liked this concept.
-Here's from grad school course:
-(snippet)

 Python decorator I wrote because I didn't want to see all the multi-processing verbage:
 however not good if sharing, because the behavior is quite hidden/encapsulated

+?
 Protocools, data types, ports, https:
 Network programming, C/C++ Go, Unix
 I like knowing there's no interpreter, feels more lightweight.

+Idempotency
+I liked this concept.
+Here's from grad school course:
+(snippet)

 Scripting.
 Shell scripts.
 Especially with blockchains.
 (Bash Party screenshot + code snippet)